infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### conflict_type: `ConflictType`, *Optional*

 - `Error`: Raise an error if a table with the same name exists.
-- `Ignore`: Ignore the table creation requrest and keep the existing table with the same name.
+- `Ignore`: Ignore the table creation request and keep the existing table with the same name.

 :::tip NOTE
 You may want to import the `infinity.common` package to set `ConflictType`: